If you are finding it hard to see your television and enjoy your favourite programmes then we have information to help.

 - other general leisure titles.

-TV License consession
+TV License concession

 If you watch or record television programmes from your TV, computer, mobile phone, games console, digital box or DVD/VHS recorder, you'll need a TV Licence.
 However, you can get a 50 per cent reduction on your TV Licence fee if you're registered blind or severely sight impaired.
 To find out whether you qualify and how to apply for a TV License concession go to the TV Licensing website.

-Please visit our Useful Resources page for other TV listings and other helpful downloads.
+Please visit our useful resources page for other TV listings and other helpful downloads.

 Right now we can only reach one in three of the people who need our help most.
 Please make a donation and help us support more blind and partially sighted people.Donate now